MARTIMM/Semi-xml/README.md

 ## Changes

-* 0.16.3 Bugfixes in code and tests
+* 0.16.3
+  * Bugfixes in code and tests.
+September brought a lot of changes which had its influence in the program, modules and tests.
+Also some undetected bugs were flagged as bad code. by this change.
+All in all an improvement.
 * 0.16.2
   * Small changes in the grammar to slim down the match object during parsing.
     E.g. ```<comment>``` subrules are changed into ```<.comment>``` which will